 2. Do your cost-cutting homework

-In short, putting in that extra legwork can be worth it–but “certainly don’t wait for the last week before to start doing all this, because it takes time,” Samuel says.
+In short, putting in that extra legwork can be worth it–-but “certainly don’t wait for the last week before to start doing all this, because it takes time,” Arnoff says.

 3. Make sure your organization’s financial information is up-to-date